Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Return to Castle Wolfenstein (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own pak0.pk3, sp_pak1.pk3, sp_pak2.pk3, and sp_pak3.pk3 to the ports/iortcw/main folder.
 The Steam version seems to work best as it's patched for Linux use already.
 Then you should be able to start Return to Castle Wolfenstein from the emulationstation menu. \
 Notes: Thanks to [Donny Springer, Zack Middleton, James Canete and other contributors](https://github.com/iortcw/iortcw) for this engine.
-Also thanks to romadu for the porting work for the rk3326 platform.
+Also thanks to [JohnnyonFlame](https://github.com/JohnnyonFlame/handheld-iortcw) for the porting work for the rk3326 platform.

 ### Rick Dangerous (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Rick Dangerous files are already included and ready to go.
 Just start Rick Dangerous from Ports in the emulationstation menu. \